-Escaping domestic slavery and receiving justice.
+Escaping domestic slavery and claiming justice.

 The International Labour Organisation estimates that more girls under the age of 16 work in domestic service than in any other category of child labour.
 There are an estimated 1 million children doing domestic work in Tanzania, most of them girls.